How to set up Next.js error monitoring

 file at the root of our project and set up an onRequestError

 handler there.
-Importantly, we to both check the request is running in the nodejs
+Importantly, we check the request is running in the nodejs

-runtime to ensure PostHog works and get the distinct_id
+runtime to ensure PostHog works.
+We get the session_id

 This looks like this: